TiredSkitarii/dragons-dice-gaming-club/README.md

    - The Photo of the Merry Christmas Sign was originally taken by Brett Sayles
 -  Photos of Greyfriars hall (used as a stand in for the fictional St Mary's hall) were taken by Vincent McLaughlin
 -  All other Photos taken by Jakob McLaughlin
+-  All Photos were compressed into WEBP Files using: https://www.freeconvert.com/jpg-to-webp
 -  All Models and Minatures depicted come from the personal collecton of Jakob McLaughlin

 ### Code